U.S. climate envoy Kerry: King Charles at COP27 would be 'very powerful' | Politics

 It would be "very powerful" if King Charles attended the COP27 climate summit in Egypt, U.S. special climate envoy John Kerry said, adding that the British monarch's credibility and leadership on environmental issues would make a difference.

-"I know that his being there would make a difference ... because he has credibility because he has been a long-term leader," said Kerry, U.S. Special Presidential Envoy for Climate.
-On Thursday, Rishi Sunak's office confirmed the new British prime minister would not be attending the summit next month so he could focus on domestic issues and a major fiscal statement.
+"I know that his being there would make a difference ... because he has credibility, because he has been a long-term leader," said Kerry, U.S. Special Presidential Envoy for Climate.
+Sunak's office has said he will not be attending.

-"I can think of nothing personally stronger than to see the government present there, and also the head of the state present there.
-I think it would be very powerful," Kerry said.
-Environment minister Therese Coffey told Sky News on Friday it was up to King Charles to decide where he focussed his priorities, but that she and several other senior government ministers would be attending the summit.
+Sunak said on Friday he was proud of the government's record on tackling climate change and Britain had shown leadership on the issue, but he was focussed on domestic issues ahead of a major fiscal statement next month.
+"I'm very personally committed to it, and I just think at the moment it is right that I am also focusing on the pressing domestic challenges we have with the economy," he told reporters.

+Opposition Labour Party leader Keir Starmer criticised Sunak's decision.
+"Many people would be expecting the prime minister of the UK not just to attend COP but to use it as an opportunity to pull world leaders together," he said.
+"If that doesn't happen it's a failure of leadership."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)